Score

 Proportionality in Secure Design

-The CRA does not prohibit all insecure functionality — it requires secure defaults and informed user choice.
-Providing an opt-in mechanism for a less secure protocol can be compliant if: (1) the default is secure, (2) the user takes a deliberate, documented action to change it, (3) the risk is clearly communicated, and (4) the product can be reset to the secure state.
-The key is demonstrating proportionality — the residual risk is accepted by the user, not imposed by the manufacturer.
+Regulation 2024/2847 doesn’t prohibit all insecure functionality — it requires secure defaults and informed user choice.
+An opt-in to a less secure protocol can be compliant if: the default is secure, the user takes a deliberate documented action to change it, the risk is clearly communicated, and reset to the secure state is possible.
+The residual risk is accepted by the user, not imposed by the manufacturer.

 Sophie Laurent